pyinstaller/pyinstaller/doc/when-things-go-wrong.rst

        pyi-makespec --paths=/path/to/thisdir \
                     --paths=/path/to/otherdir myscript.py

-These paths will be noted in the spec file.
+These paths will be noted in the spec file in the ``pathex`` argument.
 They will be added to the current :data:`sys.path` during analysis.